Advertisement

 (click to view full)

-In Air Defense Artillery Magazine, Major Thomas J. Atkins sums up the JLENS system:
+In Air Defense Artillery Magazine, Major Thomas J. Atkins sums up the 2-aerostat JLENS system:

 “The JLENS system consists of four main components: the aerostats, the radars, the mooring station and the processing station.
 The [2] aerostats are unmanned, tethered, non-rigid aerodynamic structures filled with a helium/air mix.
 The aerostats are 77 yards long (three-fourths of a football field) and almost as wide as a football field.
 The aerostats must be large enough to lift the heavy [volume search or fire control] radars that provide the system’s extended range.
 The radars are optimized for their separate, specific functions, but weigh several tons each.
 The surveillance radar searches very long distances to find small radar cross-section tracks before they can threaten friendly assets.
 The fire control radar looks out at shorter ranges than the surveillance radar, but provides highly accurate data to help identify and classify tracks while providing fire control quality data to a variety of interceptors.
 The two aerostats are connected to the ground via tethers through which power and data is transmitted.
 The tethers enables the aerostats to operate at altitudes of up to 15,000 feet and contain power lines, fiber-optic data lines and Kevlar-strengthened strands surrounded by an insulated protective sleeve.
 The tethers connect to mobile mooring stations that anchor the aerostats to the ground and control their deployment and retrieval.
 The mooring stations are connected to ground-mounted power plants and processing stations.
 The processing stations are the brains of the whole system.
 Each processing station contains an operator workstation, a flight-director control station, weather-monitoring equipment and a computer that controls radar functions and processes radar data.”

-When integrated with Co-operative Engagement Capability, JLENS can even serve as the linchpin of combined air defense frameworks with significant anti-air and missile defense capabilities.
+Once deployed, JLENS can work as part of the Joint Theater Air and Missile Defense (JTAMD) system of systems.
+When integrated with Co-operative Engagement Capability, JLENS can even serve as the linchpin of combined air defense frameworks.
 An elevated sensor such as JLENS can support ground based air defense units, such as Patriot, Aegis/Standard Missile and SLAMRAAM (ground-based AIM-120 AMRAAM missiles).
-In the All Service Combat Identification and Evaluation Team (ASCIET) ‘99 exercise, a 15m aerostat was deployed with a Cooperative Engagement Capability relay on a mobile mooring station.
+In the All Service Combat Identification and Evaluation Team (ASCIET) ’99 exercise, a 15m aerostat was deployed with a Cooperative Engagement Capability relay on a mobile mooring station.
 This relay allowed the Army’s Patriot air defense system and the Navy’s AEGIS weapon system to exchange radar data.
-The JLENS is thus a critical enabler of the Joint Theater Air and Missile Defense (JTAMD) system of systems.
+Other tests have involved SM-6 and AMRAAM missiles.

 Development of missile options like the long-range infrared-guided NCADE missile, which can be mounted on long-endurance platforms like MQ-9 Reaper UAVs and possibly even added to the JLENS system, would add another potential dimension to the platform.

 Additional equipment could offer commanders extensive communications relay capabilities, or even area surveillance of the ground.
 The JLENS program reportedly deployed a smaller 15 meter aerostat to Afghanistan in support of Operation Enduring Freedom.
 In late November 2003, the Army announced its intention to redeploy the Rapid Aerostat Initial Deployment (RAID) force protection aerostat from Afghanistan to Iraq.
-RAID, adapted out of JLENS via the Army Rapid Equipping Force, is now its own program, involving both flying aerostats, and more popular fixed tower configurations like GBOSS.
+RAID, adapted out of JLENS via the Army Rapid Equipping Force, became its own program, involving both flying aerostats and fixed-tower configurations like GBOSS.

 The JLENS Program